Rendaw/merman-docs/syntax_reference/Syntax-Reference.rst

             </tr>
         </table>
         <h4>field: gap_key</h4>
         <p>Use this string as a key for matching the atom when filling a gap.
-A text symbol by default uses the shown text.</p>
+This is intended for symbols that do not contain text (image) but it may also be used to override the text in a text node.</p>
         <table>
             <tr>
                 <td>Values</td>